amitofsk/dandy/docs/Dandy.md

 ```

+Let's look at some lines more closely.

+The `devices=i2c.scan()` line looks for I2C devices connected to the microcontroller.
+If one is found, its address is printed.
+This sensor has address 0x35.
+So, if the microcontroller finds the sensor on the I2C bus, this value is printed.
+(Numbers beginning with 0x are given in hexadecimal.)

+Before the `while` loop are two `writeto_mem` instructions.
+To use the sensor, we need to write values into register 0x10 to configure it.
+More specifically, we write the values 0x11 and 0x91 into register 0x10.
+For more information, see  the sensor's [user's manual](https://www.infineon.com/dgdl/Infineon-TLI_493D-W2BW-UserManual-v01_10-EN.pdf?fileId=5546d46273a5366f0173be229e1b1512) or this [Arduino example](https://community.infineon.com/t5/Knowledge-Base-Articles/XENSIV-TLI493D-W2BW-I2C-interface-example-KBA237409/ta-p/437707).

+Explain how we get the X component... and how we handle neg values...

+Next, the information is put in the variable `msgString` in JSON format, and sent to the computer over the USB cable using the `print` instruction.

 #### 8.5.2 Option B: Vector example, microcontroller side
-Now let's set up the hardware and write the microcontroller's code for this example.
+In this section, we wire up the sensor and write the code for the microcontroller.
 This section assumes you are using the RPi and CircuitPython.

 ##### 8.5.2.1 Wire up the sensor

+As shown in the figure below, connect 3V3 on the sensor to pin 36 on the RPi.
+Connect GND on the sensor to pin 38 on the RPi.
+Connect SCL on the sensor to pin 22 on the RPi, and connect SDA on the sensor to pin 21 on the RPi.

 ![Magnet sensor and RPi](./docPics/magnetRPi.png)

 ##### 8.5.2.2.
 Write the microcontroller code

 #### 8.5.2 Option C: Vector example, microcontroller side
-Now let's set up the hardware and write the microcontroller's code for this example.
+In this section, we wire up the sensor and write the code for the microcontroller.
 This section assumes you are using the PSoC6 and MicroPython.

 ##### 8.5.2.1 Wire up the sensor
+As shown in the figure below, connect 3V3 on the sensor to power on the PSoC.
+Connect GND on the sensor to GND on the PSoC.
+Con
+nect SCL on the sensor to 6.0 on the PSoC, and connect pin SDA on the sensor to 6.1 on the RPi.

 ![Magnet sensor and PSoC](./docPics/magnetPSoC.png)